EgorLappo/egorlappo.github.io/posts/2022-10-05-publication-list.markdown

 # Use it yourself

-The source file for this post is available at ....
-A result of runnning this script can be seen at [my homepage](https://egorlappo.github.io).
+The source file for this post is available [here](https://github.com/EgorLappo/egorlappo.github.io/blob/master/Bib.hs).
+A result of runnning this script can be seen at [my homepage](https://egorlappo.github.io) ([source](https://github.com/EgorLappo/egorlappo.github.io/)).

 To use it with Hakyll, you can use a `listField` to pass a list of references into a template.
 In the main file, you can do something like this:
 ```haskell